jhildenbiddle/css-vars-ponyfill/README.md

 ### options.variables

+- Type: `object`
+- Default: `{}`

 A map of custom property name/value pairs.
-Property names can omit or include the leading double-hyphen (`—`), and values specified here will override existing DOM values.
+Property names can omit or include the leading double-hyphen (`—`), and values specified here will override previous values.

-Legacy browsers will include these values while generating legacy-compatible CSS.
+Legacy browsers will process these values while generating legacy-compatible CSS.
 Modern browsers with native custom property support will apply these values using the native [setProperty()](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) method when [options.updateDOM](#optionsupdatedom) is `true`.

-- Type: `object`
-- Default: `{}`

 **Example**